SESMG/SESMG/README.md

 ## Quick Start
 [![Generic badge](https://img.shields.io/badge/content-how-green.svg)](https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/#)

-A detailed description of the installation process for Windows, MacOS and Linux can be found in the [documentation (chapter installation)]( https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/02.01.00_installation.html).
+A detailed description of the installation process for Windows and Linux (and MacOS for older versions) can be found in the [documentation (chapter installation)]( https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/02.01.00_installation.html).

 ## SESMG Features & Releases